 Windows user: Click My Document > My Music > iTunes.

 Step 2.
 Find the files named iTunes Music Library.xml and iTunes Library > Drag them to a place that convenient for you.

 Step 3.
 Open iTunes > Click on File > Library > Import Playlist… > Choose the iTunes Music Library.xml you just saved.

-Since above traditional solution is quite gruelling and time-consuming, here we would like to share you another reliable yet efficient way – AnyTrans to do you a favor.
+Since the above traditional solution is quite grueling and time-consuming, here we would like to share with you another reliable yet efficient way – AnyTrans to do you a favor.
 Please make sure that you have synced all playlists to your iOS device before.

 Step 1.
 Download AnyTrans on your Mac/PC and install it > Open it > Connect your device to the computer with USB cable > Choose iTunes Library mode > Check Playlists only > Click on Right Arrow to start restoring iTunes Playlists now.